tomshmueli/DocumentsQueryLangChain/README.md

 ### General Prerequisites
 1. Ensure you have Python3 installed.
 It's recommended to use a virtual environment for this project.
+2. Ensure you have an open ai API key.
 ## Setup

 1. **Extract files**